 4. Pay Required Tax Instalments

-Failure to pay quarterly income tax instalments when required may result in interest charges.
+Failure to pay quarterly income tax instalments when required may result in interest charges, and the applicable interest rate has been increasing.
 It is possible to make catch-up payments and reduce or offset the interest charges.
 Contact your Crowe MacKay tax advisor if you are unsure if you are required to make tax instalments.

-5. File a Return – Even if You Do Not Have Income to Claim
+5. File a Return – Even if You Do Not Have Income to Report